Keyboard shortcuts

 • Quickselect finds the th smallest element in expected time by partitioning around a random pivot and recursing into one side.
 It is the practical algorithm of choice for selection.

-• Median of medians achieves worst-case selection through a carefully chosen pivot: the median of group medians.
+• Median of medians achieves worst-case selection through a carefully chosen pivot: the median of a group medians.
 While theoretically optimal, its large constant factor makes it slower than randomized quickselect in practice.

 Exercises